 And they might discover some new bugs or animals they have never seen.
 And kids love bugs!

 They can also help carry tools or collection baskets for produce.
-It gives them a sense of helping out and contributing.
+It gives them a good feeling to be helping out and contributing.

 However sometimes I prefer the solitude of going out by myself with no interruptions.
 Anyone who is a parent knows that children have lots of questions and easily get sidetracked!